What is a bachelor or a master thesis?

 The bachelor’s programme at MUL requires that you have already completed the courses of the first four semesters to start your thesis.
 The prerequisite for writing your master’s thesis is to be enrolled in a master’s programme.

 How do I get a thesis at the chair of cyber-physical systems?

 First, you can check our homepage to see if you find a topic that interests you.
 If this is not the case, you can contact our chair and propose your own topic.
 In any case, you should ask for a personal appointment at the secretary’s office so that possible questions or topics can be discussed.

 If you want to write your thesis at the chair of cyber-physical systems, do not start writing the thesis until it is approved by the chair.
 Otherwise, it is possible that your topic can change during writing.

 At University of Leoben we have a guideline for good scientific practice, therefore the university wants you to stick to this practice.

 Finally, the chair of cyber-physical systems has an internal guideline for the implementation of a thesis.
-More about this on the wiki article “thesis guideline”.
+More about this in our wiki article on thesis guidelines.